 - 1. Introduction

+- 2. Evidence of other Acts

-- 2. Hearsay
+- 3. Hearsay

+- 4. Using Experts in Fraud Cases

-- 3. Discovery and Privilege
+- 5. Discovery and Privilege

-- 4. Constitutional and Criminal Law Issues
+- 6. Constitutional Issues

+- 7. Criminal Proceedings

 #513 HANDLING SUSPICIOUS CLAIMS: THE POLICY AND ITS REQUIREMENTS

 This course will alert the student to key policy language and how it affects the investigation of a suspicious claim.
 First, the construction and application of the policy language is discussed.
 Next, specific policy provisions such as notice, proof of loss, and examination under oath are considered.
 Finally, the insurer's remedies are reviewed.
 These include rescission of the contract, denial of the claim, pursuit of restitution, and criminal sanctions.